-As Tolkien recounts in the Appendices to The Lord of the Rings, Entish is a language:
+As Tolkien recounts in the Appendices to The Lord of the Rings, the Entish language is:

 (…) slow, sonorous, cumulative, repetitive, long-breathed indeed; made up of a multiplicity of vowel nuances and distinctions of pitch and quantity which even the most learned among the Elves did not attempt to represent.

-We may derive from this that Entish was a tonal language, like Mandarin Chinese; that it repeats elements, perhaps to avoid ambiguity; that it aims to be as exact as it can, probably as John Quijada wanted to do with his Ithkuil.
+We may derive from this that Entish was a tonal language, like Mandarin Chinese; that it repeats elements, perhaps to avoid ambiguity; that it aims to be as exact as it can be, probably as John Quijada wanted to do with his Ithkuil.

-The Ents do not resort to Entish except in isolated cases, even when talking to each other.
+The Ents use Entish only seldom, even when talking to each other.